Help with Fees

-If you’d like your child to attend a Mama Bear’s Day Nursery you may be eligible for assistance with the cost through a number of initiatives.
+If you’d like your child to attend a Mama Bear’s Day Nursery and Pre-school you may be eligible for assistance with the cost through a number of initiatives.
 For more information, including contact details, please ask the Nursery Manager.
 Alternatively please contact Vicci or Danielle in our Finance Department on 0117 958 2033 or by email.

 We accept vouchers from all the major and local suppliers, including Accor, Care4, B&NES, Sodexho, Faircare, All Save, Kiddi Vouchers, Early Years, Family Matters, Fideliti, Imagine/Mid Counties Co-op, Kids Unlimited, Busy Bees, Leapfrog, Bristol City Council (CIS), BAND and South Glos Council.
-Ask us if you have vouchers from another source.
+Please get in touch if you have vouchers from another source.

 Childcare element of Working Tax Credit